 We may terminate a particular Plan or all Plans offered in the group market as permitted by law.
 If we discontinue offering a particular Plan in the group market, we will terminate the particular Plan upon 90 days prior written notice to you.
-If we discontinue offering all Plans to groups in the group market, we may terminate your Group's Agreement upon 180 days prior written notice to you.
+If we discontinue offering all Plans in the group market, we may terminate the Agreement upon 180 days prior written notice to you.